(This is a summary of a chapter in a book I often used in university classes: Thirteen Theories of Human Nature. Brackets indicate my comments.)

 Aristotle (384-322 BCE) was a student of Plato’s and the tutor of Alexander the Great.
 Aristotle’s background in biological subjects made him more of an empiricist [truth discovered primarily by the senses] as compared to the mathematician Plato’s rationalism [truth discovered primarily by reason.]
 Aristotle attended Plato’s academy but founded his own school, the Lyceum, later in his life.
 [Both schools would exist, in some cases off and on, for between 500 and almost 1000 years.]

-Aristotle wrote on an amazing range of topics including: logic, metaphysics, epistemology, astronomy, physics, meteorology, biology, psychology, ethics, politics, law, and poetics.
-[I think we can safely say that Aristotle influenced more subjects for a longer period of time than any thinker in the history of humanity.
-His scientific ideas were often false, but they were the received wisdom for 2000 years.
-His logic is still used and his influence in multiple areas of philosophy is still felt.]
-For our purposes we will mainly focus on the Nicomachean Ethics, based on lecture notes taken by his students.
+Aristotle wrote on an amazing range of topics including logic, metaphysics, physics, epistemology, astronomy, meteorology, biology, psychology, ethics, politics, law, and poetics.
+[We can say that Aristotle influenced more subjects for a longer period of time than any thinker in history.
+His scientific ideas were orthodoxy for 2000 years, his logic is still used, and his influence in many areas of philosophy is still felt.]
+For our purposes, we will focus on the Nicomachean Ethics, based on lecture notes taken by his students.

 Metaphysical Background: Forms as Properties, and the Four Kinds of Question – Aristotle is not a classical theist like Augustine or Aquinas, but he does have a conception of an unmoved mover, a changeless cause/sustainer of the processes of the universe.
 Again this is not a personal god who cares about human beings or is the object of worship.
 [It is more like a power or energy that keeps things in motion by attracting them toward it.]

 Aristotle rejects Plato’s belief in independently existing forms.
-There is something common to things that share a concept x, but that essence/form/pattern/structure is embedded in thing itself.
-We don’t need to escape from a cave, but see clearly what is in it.
+There is something common to things that share a concept x, but that essence/form/pattern/structure is embedded in the thing itself.
 [Everything is a composite of form and matter.
 The form is the pattern or structure of a thing and the matter is what makes something an individual thing.
 Everything in the world is a formed matter; that is matter in a certain form.
 You never find matter without form—which would be like a primordial goo—and you never find form without matter—with the exception of the unmoved mover.
 Some forms are very primitive—a brick is basically just the shape of heated clay—while others are very complicated—like that of a human being.]

 But in what sense is the essence of catness shared by all cats?
 Is this form a thing or a quality?
 Does a given form like health or goodness apply to all healthy or good things?
 Aristotle thought not.
 You can be healthy or good in different ways so he doubted that there was a unitary form of goodness.
 Pleasure, honor, and wisdom may all be good, but they are good in different ways hence there is no single form of goodness.